-- PRESIDENT: particularly not in the office of the Attorney General."
-Magruder says he approved the million dollars and that's about right. - EHRLICHMAN: And that Mitchell was the one who disapproved it. - PRESIDENT: Well, this could be a move I Magruder/Dean (unintelligible)? - EHRLICHMAN: Could be 'cause Dean shows up very prominently in the whole Magruder thing.
+PRESIDENT: particularly not in the office of the Attorney General."
+Magruder says he approved the million dollars and that's about right.

-PRESIDENT: And Dean was in Florida you said on some occasion?
+- EHRLICHMAN: And that Mitchell was the one who disapproved it. - EHRLICHMAN: Could be 'cause Dean shows up very prominently in the whole Magruder thing. - PRESIDENT: And Dean was in Florida you said on some occasion?
 Remember the Florida trip you told me about?